 OHS helps tenants in housing crisis due to fire, natural disaster, eviction, or condemnation.
-They also have information on emergency resources for tenants.
+OHS also has information on emergency resources for tenants.
 Their goal is to put residents on the path to housing stability.TENANT AND LANDLORD INFORMATION

-They develop tenant and landlord resources and programs.
-They want to promote the creation and preservation of stable and affordable housing in Boston.ADVOCACY AND POLICY
+OHS develops tenant and landlord resources and programs.
+They promote the creation and preservation of stable and affordable housing in Boston.ADVOCACY AND POLICY

-They research, draft, and put in place policies that aim to prevent displacement.
+OHS researches, drafts, and puts in place policies that aim to prevent displacement.
 Their goal is to keep our communities intact.

 - training, financial help and counseling to first-time homebuyers

 - guidance and funding for homeowners to complete home improvements, and

 - counseling to help families avoid foreclosure

 They also market brand new houses developed for income-eligible, first-time homebuyers.